cocotb/cocotb/documentation/source/triggers.rst

 Triggers
 ========

-Triggers are used to indicate when the scheduler should resume coroutine execution.
-Typically a coroutine will **yield** a trigger or a list of triggers.
+Triggers are used to indicate when the cocotb scheduler should resume coroutine execution.
+Typically a coroutine will **yield** a trigger or a list of triggers, while it's waiting for them to complete.

 Simulation Timing
 -----------------